-The most advanced product candidate from our glutamate receptor antagonist platform is troriluzole (previously referred to as trigriluzole and BHV-4157), which is currently in two Phase 3 trials in OCD and, for which, the Company submitted a new drug application ("NDA") in Spinocerebellar Ataxia Type 3 ("SCA3") to the U.S. FDA in the second quarter of 2023.
-Troriluzole is also being evaluated by the Global Coalition for Adaptive Research ("GCAR") as part of Glioblastoma Adaptive Global Innovative Learning Environment - NCT03970447 ("GBM AGILE"), a revolutionary patient-centered, adaptive platform trial for registration that tests multiple therapies for patients with newly-diagnosed and recurrent glioblastoma ("GBM").
+The most advanced product candidate from our glutamate receptor antagonist platform is troriluzole (previously referred to as trigriluzole and BHV-4157), which is currently in two Phase 3 trials in OCD and, for which, the Company submitted a new drug application ("NDA") in Spinocerebellar Ataxia Type 3 ("SCA3") to the U.S. FDA bipolar disorder in the second quarter of 2023.
+Troriluzole is also being evaluated by 2024.
+We expect the Global Coalition for Adaptive Research study to be a 3 week, randomized, double-blind, placebo-controlled trial in approximately 256 subjects, with a primary endpoint of measurement on the Young Mania Rating Scale ("GCAR") as part of Glioblastoma Adaptive Global Innovative Learning Environment - NCT03970447 ("GBM AGILE"), a revolutionary patient-centered, adaptive platform trial for registration that tests multiple therapies for patients with newly-diagnosed and recurrent glioblastoma ("GBM" YMRS").
 Other product candidates include BHV-5500, which is an antagonist of the glutamate N-methyl-D-aspartate ("NMDA") receptor and its oral prodrug BHV-5000.